Anthony Larkum: Biography and work

 After completing a BSc (Special) degree from Imperial College in 1961, he conducted biochemical research with Henrik Lundegårdh at the University of Upsala, Sweden for 1 year.
-Then he continued his postgraduate research at Oxford University where he received his D.Phil in 1966 for a thesis concerned with the processes of ion uptake in plant roots.
+Then he continued his postgraduate research at Oxford University where he received his D.Phil. in 1966 for a thesis concerned with the processes of ion uptake in plant roots.

 During his post-doctoral fellowship at the University of Cambridge, he was in the laboratory of Enid MacRobbie and studied the ionic status of chloroplasts.
 He investigated the role of compatible solutes in energy transduction in chloroplasts and wrote the paper Ionic Relations of Chloroplasts in Vivo published in Nature, showing that chloroplasts have much higher salt concentrations than the surrounding cytoplasm and that this difference is involved in energy transduction.
 At this time, he was also involved in developing early applications of underwater (SCUBA) techniques to plant physiology, particularly the ways in which algae harvest energy in situ.
 In 1968, he joined the University of Pennsylvania for a postdoctoral fellowship on energy transduction in chloroplasts.

 In 1969, he moved to Sydney and joined University of Sydney as a lecturer in plant physiology, becoming associate professor of biology in 1982 and professor in 1994.
-Under the aegis of Australian Academy of Science, he organized the first Fenner Environment Conference on Ultraviolent B Radiation Impacts in Canberra.
+Under the aegis of the Australian Academy of Science, he organized the first Fenner Environment Conference on Ultraviolent B Radiation Impacts in Canberra.
 The conference also set up a working party for which he was the chair to set guidelines for a proposal to International Geophysical Biological Program for work on UV-B impacts.
 At the same time he was appointed to the Biology Committee of the Australian Research Council; later becoming the chairman.

 From 1996 until 2000, he was the deputy of School of School of Biological Sciences and also served as the director of Sydney University Biological Informatics and Technology Centre (SUBIT) from 2000 to 2004.
-In 2001, he became professorial fellow and later, in 2003, professor emeritus at the University.
+In 2001, he became professorial fellow and later, in 2003, professor emeritus at the university.
 In 2009, he joined University of Technology as an adjunct professor, where he now works in the C3 Global Change Cluster.

 Larkum is a member of Australian Marine Sciences Association, Australian Society of Phycology and Aquatic Botany, International Photosynthesis Society and International Coral Reef Society.
 He has served on the editorial boards of Aquatic Botany, Marine Biology and Oceanography, Phycologia and Trends in Plant Science.
 Currently he serves on the boards of Frontiers in Marine Biology and the Royal Society Interface.